 Do you have precious tall ship paintings in your home that you intend to store and cherish for the long term?
 If you do, pay particular attention to how you store these pieces of fine art to guarantee their survival.
 As this post progresses, we shall share the do’s and don’ts of storing fine art paintings.

 Lay them on a Flat Surface

-If you intend to store unframed paintings for the long-term, then you should store the on a flat surface.
+If you intend to store unframed paintings for the long term, then you should store them on a flat surface.
 However, ensure that the boards you store the artwork on are free from acid.
 This way, you will protect them against corrosion during the storage period.

 Cover Your Paintings

 When storing your tall ship paintings or any other form of paintings, you should cover them.
 It is prudent to use clean pieces of clothing to cover the art pieces to keep away dust and dirt from gathering on the artwork.
 However, it is advisable to be taking off the covering to allow them to get fresh air to prevent the growth of humidity that could lead to the growth of mold.

 Remember to use padding every time you store your paintings with other artworks.
 Therefore, place padding between the tall ship paintings and the other artwork to avoid contact with each other lest the paintings will lose their paint and fade in the process.

 If you don’t want to kill your paintings, keep them off cold walls and floors, or they might absorb the dampness on these two surfaces and damage.

 Direct sunlight is an enemy of all types of paintings.
 Therefore, do all within your power to protect them from direct exposure to sunlight or else they will fade and lose their luster.

 One way of ensuring that your fine art painting lasts longer when you store it is using climate control.
 The reason is that sudden changes in humidity and temperatures can lead to the slackening and cracking of the canvas materials on which the painting is done.
 Additionally, the presence of humidity will facilitate the growth of mold.